sento documentation

 #<BORDEAUX-THREADS:TIMEOUT #x302002FAB73D>

-uses the calling thread for the timeout checks.
+Note that ask-s uses the calling thread for the timeout checks.

-timeouts is 500ms with a maximum size of wheel slots (registered timeouts) of 1000.
-What this means is that you can have timeouts of a multiple of 500ms and 1000 ask
+ask uses a wheel timer to handle timeouts.
+The default resolution for ask timeouts is 500ms with a maximum size of wheel slots (registered timeouts) of 1000.
+What this means is that you can have timeouts of a multiple of 500ms and 1000 ask operations with timeouts.
+This default can be tweaked when creating an actor-system, see API documentation for more details.

 Long running and asynchronous operations in receive

-function message handler, because it will block message processing.
-It is advised to use a third-party thread-pool or a library like lparallel to do the computations with, and return early from the receive
+Be careful with doing long running computations in the receive function message handler, because it will block message processing.
+It is advised to use a third-party thread-pool or a library like lparallel to do the computations with, and return early from the receive message handler.

-The computation result can be 'awaited' for in an asynchronous manner and a response to *sender*
+The computation result can be 'awaited' for in an asynchronous manner and a response to *sender* can be sent manually (via reply).
+The sender of the original message is set to the dynamic variable *sender*.

-must be copied into a lexical environment because at the time of when the callback is executed the *sender*
+Due to an asynchronous callback of a computation running is a separate thread, the *sender* must be copied into a lexical environment because at the time of when the callback is executed the *sender* can have a different value.

 For instance, if there is a potentially long running and asynchronous operation happening in 'receive', the original sender must be captured and the async operation executed in a lexical context, like so (receive function):